Mujer embarazada, consejos de hacer mudanza en el embarazo

 When is the best time to move during pregnancy?

-Label by room and priority, use color codes and prepare a "first night box" with essentials so you don't have to search.
+Label by room and priority, use color codes, and prepare a "first night box" with essentials so you don't have to search.

 Quick checklist for moving while pregnant

-• Phased plan with scheduled breaks
+• Phased plan and scheduled breaks

 • Comfortable and safe clothing and footwear

-• Delegate load and height; you coordinate
+• Delegate lifting and heights; you coordinate

-• Hydration and snacks on hand
+• Hydration and snacks handy

-• Move and change posture
+• Move and change positions

-• Mobile phone accessible for emergencies and notes
+• Accessible phone for emergencies and notes

 • Hospital bag and documents located